pdiakumis/rock/README.md

 devtools::install_github("umccr/rock@abcd") # commit abcd
 ```

+There is no CRAN or conda version (yet).

 ## Circos Plots

-  - We can generate circos plots using the
+  - We can generate circos plots using the functionality available in
+    the
     [OmicCircos](https://bioconductor.org/packages/release/bioc/html/OmicCircos.html)
     Bioconductor R package.